 Caranzalem Beach, Goa – Dusk Scene

 As it gets darker, the waves rise higher and reach out further into the beaches.
-Throwing out the dead fish and other perished marine lives which will serve as breakfast for the early birds the next day.
+Throwing out the dead fish and other perished marine life which will serve as breakfast for the early birds the next day.

 The lights on board the ships make an impressive sight at dusk by the beach.